dangermember/wordblast/readme.md

 **Description:**

-This word game where you blast the words you find using the batterns at the bottom
+This is a word game where you blast the words you find using the batterns at the bottom

 **Getting Started:**